Musk lugs sink into Twitter HQ as $44B deal deadline looms

-The Delaware Chancery Court had given both sides until Friday close the deal or face a November trial that could end the same outcome, only with a judge forcing Musk to go forward with the original deal.

-Despite Musk’s splashy entry to headquarters, it wasn’t clear whether his purchase of Twitter had been finalized.
-Twitter confirmed that Musk’s video tweet was real but wouldn’t comment further.
-Alex Spiro, Musk’s lead lawyer, didn’t immediately return a request for comment.
+The splashy video — a vintage Musk production — also pulled the spotlight back to the world’s richest man and his on-again, off-again pursuit of the social platform.

+The Friday deadline to consummate the deal was ordered by the Delaware Chancery Court in early October.
+It is the latest step in an epic battle during which Musk signed a deal to acquire Twitter, then tried to back out of it, leading Twitter to sue the Tesla CEO to force him to conclude the deal.
+If the two sides don’t meet the Friday deadline, the next step could be a November trial.
-Robert Anderson, a law professor at Pepperdine University, said he fully expects the deal to close by Friday’s deadline but didn’t make much of Musk’s video.

-“I think he’s just visiting the headquarters, and I don’t see anything unusual about it, other than that he brought a sink,” Anderson said.
+Robert Anderson, a law professor at Pepperdine University, said he fully expects the deal to close by Friday’s deadline but didn’t see much substance to Musk’s video.
+“I don’t see anything unusual about it, other than that he brought a sink,” he said.

 Musk had been expected to visit Twitter this week and is expected to return again Friday if the deal is finalized, according to an internal memo cited in a report by Bloomberg News.